-- Fifteen percent of Americans report they have experienced substance abuse or addiction issues. - More than 8 in 10 people experiencing substance abuse issues said their life had been affected by this health issue. - Nearly 1 in 3 with substance abuse issues said it affected their ability to work. - Less than half (43 percent) of people with substance abuse issues received treatment. - Among the reasons those who did not receive treatment gave for not accessing it, nearly half said it was hard to access, that treatment options were too far away or had waiting lists.
+- Fifteen percent of Americans report they have experienced substance use disorder or addiction issues. - More than 8 in 10 people experiencing a substance use disorder said their life had been affected by this health issue. - Nearly 1 in 3 with substance use disorders said it affected their ability to work. - Less than half (43 percent) of people with substance use disorders received treatment. - Among the reasons those who did not receive treatment gave for not accessing it, nearly half said it was hard to access, that treatment options were too far away or had waiting lists.
 Forty percent said they could not afford it or insurance did not cover it.